Estimated reading time: 12 minutes

 This is exactly what warehouse regulation does: it checks sales transactions for the correctness of the cost price used there in each case, and corrects the cost price of a sales transaction if necessary.

 And because this is so complicated, you can't mess with Navision in between.
-The fields Stock Disposal Method (with the options FiFo (First In First Out, e.g. milk cartons that are refilled nice and neat from the back), Lifo (Last In First Out, e.g. sand in a pile, or milk cartons that are simply refilled from the front), Average (e.g. the gasoline in the underground tank at the gas station)) and the Cost Price later not just change.
-And any price correction requires a lot of effort over the cost price correction.
-The inventory disposal method cannot be corrected at all.
-Microsoft recommends here in all seriousness to replace this item with a new item that has been set up correctly.
+The fields Stock Disposal Method (with the options FiFo (First In First Out, e.g. milk cartons that are refilled nice and neat from the back), Lifo (Last In First Out, e.g. sand in a pile, or milk cartons that are simply refilled from the front), Average (e.g. the gasoline in the underground tank at the gas station) and the acquisition price later no longer simply change.
+And every price adjustment requires a lot of effort via the acquisition price correction.
+The inventory method cannot be corrected at all.
+Microsoft seriously recommends replacing this article with a new article that has been set up correctly.

 What do you need this "exact" cost price calculation for?

-I found the customer's reasoning for this insanity particularly remarkable, and must therefore share it here.
-The field and inside sales people should determine exactly how much you have earned with a particular order.
-Especially and precisely because these people could select different input batches specifically for an explicit sales transaction.
-And each batch should show an item-specific contribution margin at the end, i.e. even after cost prices have changed subsequently.
-Sounds clever at first and therefore commendable.
-Or?
-But what is the consequence?
+I found the customer's reason for this madness particularly remarkable, and must therefore repeat it here.
+The field staff and internal sales staff were supposed to determine exactly how much they earned from a particular order.
+In particular, and precisely because these people were able to select different input batches specifically for an explicit sales process.
+And each batch should show a precise contribution margin at the end, even after the cost prices have changed.
+Sounds clever and commendable at first.
+Right?
+But what are the consequences?
 Of course!
-The sales staff naturally selected exactly those batches which enabled the most favorable sales price and/or the highest contribution margin.
-The other, too expensive purchased batches were simply not booked.
-Subsequently, of course, new purchases were also made once in a while, if these promised more favorable procurement costs than the articles still in stock.
+The sales staff have naturally selected exactly those batches that allowed the cheapest sale price and/or the highest contribution margin.
+The other batches, purchased at too high a price, were simply not posted.
+As a consequence, new purchases were of course made if these promised lower procurement costs than the items still in stock.
 Inventories were thus ramped up,, and inventory capital commitment increased..

 Did the sales behavior logically mapped in Navision or here Business Central correspond to the physical stock movement?
-Of course not!
-In the warehouse, the products were not recorded and/or managed in batches.
-It was sold what was just picked.
-At least for most products.
-The cent-exact contribution margin calculation was a bulwark of complexity, welded with a process-fixed self-deception.
-And worst of all, the customer agreed with me.
-He had to agree with me after we did a warehouse inspection and asked the warehouse manager about the issue.
+Of course it did not!
+In the warehouse, the products were not recorded and/or managed by batch size.
+What was picked was sold, at least for most products.
+The cent-accurate calculation of the contribution margin was a bulwark of complexity, welded to a process-fixed self-deception.
+And the worst thing was that the customer agreed with me.
+He had to agree with me after we did a warehouse inspection and asked the warehouse manager about this topic.

 How Navision's cost price calculation can become incredibly simple again